How to buy Southern Cross Electrical Engineering shares

 Own Southern Cross Electrical Engineering shares in just a few minutes.

 Southern Cross Electrical Engineering Limited is an engineering & construction business based in Australia.
-Southern Cross Electrical Engineering shares (SXE) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.46 – a decrease of 2.13% over the previous week.
-Southern Cross Electrical Engineering has a trailing 12-month revenue of around $415.1 million.
+Southern Cross Electrical Engineering shares (SXE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Southern Cross Electrical Engineering has a trailing 12-month revenue of around $320.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Southern Cross Electrical Engineering